Edoniah21/Resi-FIT-App/README.md

 **Rationale** - Using what we learned from class, we know that humans tend to be overly optimistic when estiamting how muych work they can complete in a given time frame (guilty!).
 Given this information, we fell we have chosen a very achievable amount of work for our first sprint.
 Further, we know that we can adjsut for future sprints with techniques such as "Yesterday's Weather".
 We can use this technique to set our sprint forecast for sprint two based on what we were able to accomplish in sprint one. **Only developers participated in the sprint planning.**

 **Backlog Items for the Sprint**
-- Create a shell front end that will mostly serve as a placeholder for future functionality - 2 story points
+- As a service member/student, there should be a website I can visit that will have various sources of financial information and documents. - 1 story point
 	- Developer Tasks
+		- Create a shell front end that will mostly serve as a placeholder for future functionality
 			- Launch new website using Wix
 			- Customize layout to generally align with longer term design of site (contact page, about page, placeholders for sprint work, etc.)
 			- Add information to website from Github README to flesh out website
-- As a service member/student, there should be a website I can visit that will have various tools promoting finacial education - 1 story point
-	- Developer Task
-		- Create a section on the resources page that will house the links to the materials and add the links to that section.
+		- Create a section on the resources page that will house the links financial information and documents.
+Title the section "Financial Document Resources".
 Ensure the links are working.
 - As an Educator, I want to have access to different strategies a service member/student can use to protect their money in a financial downturn in a simplistic teachable format. - 1 story point
 	- Developer Task
-		- Create a section on the resources page titled "Strategy References" or something of the like that will have the links to the materials describing the strategies.
+		- Create a section on the resources page titled "Protective Strategies" or something of the like that will have the links to the materials describing the strategies.
 - As a service member/student, I want to be able to click on links that lead me to trustworthy and educational financial materials - 1 story point
 	- Developer Task
 		- Create a section on the resources page that will have links to this broader category of information.
+Title it "Educational Sources".

 ## Kanban Board Link:
-TODO: need a link to the Kanban board and also need to add the developer tasks to the product backlog **Sprint Kanban Board Link:**
+**Sprint Kanban Board Link:**
 <a href="https://team-resi-fit.youtrack.cloud/agiles/131-2/132-4?chart&settings&tab=chart">Kanban!</a>

 **Sample Image of Kanban Board:**
 ![image](https://user-images.githubusercontent.com/43096506/201398887-7df7fe86-33af-45d3-a7dd-689dcc55dca5.png)

-## Progression of Sprint Burndown Chart
+## Sprint Burndown Chart
 Burndown Chart as of 11/11/2022:
 ![image](https://user-images.githubusercontent.com/43096506/201398323-de75a155-17f3-4e72-b1eb-929637839cf9.png)

-Burndown Chart on 11/11/2022 After Marking Completed Items TODO

 ## Daily Scrum #2 - 11/9/2022
 **Items moved from in progress to DONE (COMPLETED IN LAST 24 HOURS):**
+- As a service member/student, there should be a website I can visit that will have various sources of financial information and documents. - 1 story point
-- Create a shell front end that will mostly serve as a placeholder for future functionality - 2 story points
+	- Create a shell front end that will mostly serve as a placeholder for future functionality
 		- Developer Tasks
 			- Launch new website using Wix - **Completed by Mike**
 			- Customize layout to generally align with longer term design of site (contact page, about page, placeholders for sprint work, etc.) - **Completed by Mike and John**
 			- Add information to website from Github README to flesh out website - **Completed by Mike**

 - As a service member/student, I want to be able to click on links that lead me to trustworthy and educational financial materials - 1 story point
 	- Developer Task
 		- Create a section on the resources page that will have links to this broader category of information. - **Completed by John**

+## Next 24 Hours for the Sprint:
+- Mike
+	- Kanban Board
+	- Sprint Burndown Chart
+	- Schedule Stakeholder for Sunday
+- John
+	- Add links to more strategies
+	- Add images to README for Pair Programming
+	- Add links to resources explaining how to meet financial goals
+	- Investigate more robust unit tests

 ## Questions Answered in Scrum:
 - Do you see any impediment that prevents the Developers from meeting the Sprint Goal?